This post may contain affiliate links.

-Giovanna and I agreed that we should choose an ingredient and offer our own take on it, so I suggested lacinato kale.
+Giovanna (who shared her fantastic ragu sauce recipe with me) and I agreed that we should choose an ingredient and offer our own take on it, so I suggested lacinato kale.
 Here was her response:

 It is a beautiful idea, I love lacinato kale!
 I thought it was typical from Tuscany and not well known outside this region ....
 When I read "lacinato kale" I had to see a dictionary - I discovered a new word!
 Wow ...
 We call it cavolo nero!

-I have to thank Kathryn of CookieAndKate for a technique that is KEY to the flavor of this salad – a salt massage.
-The other keys: leave the stems, slice in the thinnest ribbons you can (chiffonade if you’re fancy :), a warm tangy, savory, sweet vinaigrette – reminiscent of the warm bacon vinaigrette that you often see on spinach salads.
+I have to thank Kathryn of CookieAndKate for a technique that is KEY to the flavor of this kale salad recipe - a salt massage.
+The other keys: leave the stems, slice in the thinnest ribbons you can (chiffonade if you're fancy :), a warm tangy, savory, sweet vinaigrette - reminiscent of the warm bacon vinaigrette that you often see on a spinach salad.

 I realize that many recipes involving kale advise to remove and discard the stems.
 Perhaps this is a case of cutting the ends off of the roast?
-I love the stems; they add crunch and depth of flavor.
+I love the stems; they add crunch and depth of flavor (so good in Kale Caesar Salad and Kale Apple Salad).
 Remove them if you must, but please try the recipe once with them intact.
-I predict you’ll be converted.
+I predict you'll be converted.

 Even though I've offered amounts for the warm vinaigrette, it's a to-taste kind of recipe.
 Adjust any of the elements to suit your taste.
 The combination of raisins and garlic may seem odd, but just wait until you taste it!
 Divine.

-- 1 bunch lacinato kale (see post for aliases), sliced to very thin ribbons
+- 1 bunch lacinato kale sliced into very thin ribbons

 - fine sea salt